fairlearn/fairlearn/docs/user_guide/assessment.rst

 :footcite:`agarwal2019fair` Another way to think of demographic parity in a regression scenario is computing the `mean_prediction()` accross groups and determining how different mean predictions are for different groups.
-Note that in the Faiurlearn API, :method:`demographic_parity_difference` is only defined for classification.
+Note that in the Faiurlearn API, :method:`fairlearn.metrics.demographic_parity_difference` is only defined for classification.

 .. note::